Paycheck Protection Program: Taking a Second Draw

 How to prepare to apply for a second draw

-Applications for second draws will open Wednesday, Jan 13th through community financial institutions like CDFIs, and at a later TBD date through other lenders.
-If you plan to apply, you should do so early as funds are limited and the program closes on March 31st, 2021.
+Applications for second draws will close on May 31st, 2021.
+If you plan to apply, you should do so early as funds are limited.

 What documentation you need depends on your business and how you calculate your payroll expenses.
 It's the same as for the first draw - see that information in our main PPP renewal blog post.